|Office:||Warde Academic Center|

-Conscientious, hardworking and positive-minded students who have taken or are currently enrolled in statistics and research methods that are interested in conducting research with Dr. Pirlott are invited to email her at email@example.com for more information.
+Conscientious, hardworking and positive-minded students who have taken statistics that are interested in conducting research with Dr. Pirlott are invited to email her at firstname.lastname@example.org for more information.
 Research assistants are expected to commit to at least two semesters conducting research with Dr. Pirlott and will have the opportunity to present their research at a psychology research conference.

 - PSYCH 206: Social Psychology